VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -promscrape.minResponseSizeForStreamParse size
      The minimum target response size for automatic switching to stream parsing mode, which can reduce memory usage.
 See https://docs.victoriametrics.com/vmagent.html#stream-parsing-mode
-     Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 1000000) -promscrape.noStaleMarkers
+     Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 1000000) -promscrape.nomad.waitTime duration
+     Wait time used by Nomad service discovery.
+Default value is used if not set -promscrape.nomadSDCheckInterval duration
+     Interval for checking for changes in Nomad.
+This works only if nomad_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#nomad_sd_configs for details (default 30s)
+  -promscrape.noStaleMarkers
      Whether to disable sending Prometheus stale markers for metrics when scrape target disappears.
 This option may reduce memory usage if stale markers aren't needed for your setup.
 This option also disables populating the scrape_series_added metric.
 See https://prometheus.io/docs/concepts/jobs_instances/#automatically-generated-labels-and-time-series
   -promscrape.openstackSDCheckInterval duration